 All participants will be eligible for finals and awards within their placement category (Collegiate Men+, Collegiate Women, Community Men+, Community Women).
 These categories are determined automatically based on selected gender and student status.

 In prelims, gymnasts will compete their WAG events in one session and their MAG events in another session.
 The order of sessions does not matter and sessions may be performed on same or different days.

 If a gymnast is participating for finals in both disciplines, it is the responsibility of the gymnast to be present when they are required to compete.
 No exceptions will be made for rotation schedules, and no judges will be delayed due to a gymnast competing in the other discipline.
 If the gymnast’s rotation ends and they have not competed, they will receive a score of 0.0 for that event.

 The NAIGC offers all possible levels of gymnastics decathlon, with awards numbers based on the number or registrants in a given level combination:

 - If at least 6 athletes register for a level combination, 3 awards will be given.

 - If 1-5 athletes register for a level combination, 1 award will be given.

+Awards are given based on level only, regardless of student status or gender.
 Your Decathlon score will be 5*WAG All-Around + MAG All-Around.